eske4/RunningRouteGeneratorClient/README.md

 # <div align="center">RunningRouteGeneratorClient</div>
-The RunningRouteGeneratorClient is a Unity app designed for a University project to create and navigate running routes using the [RunningRouteGeneratorAPI](https://github.com/eske4/RunningRouteGeneratorAPI).
+The RunningRouteGeneratorClient is a Unity app designed for a University project to create and navigate running routes using the [RunningRouteGeneratorAPI](https://github.com/eske4/RunningRouteGeneratorAPI) and [RunningRouteGeneratorMapAPI](https://github.com/eske4/RunningRouteGeneratorMapAPI).
 The client has 8 pages, each page with its own features to create the user experience.
-Note that some security aspects may be incomplete, as the project is no longer actively developed.
-Use with caution in security-sensitive scenarios.

 ## <div align="center">Pages</div>
 ### Main menu